Learning online requires good management of your time, this guide gives you some helpful tips to take control of your time.

-For further help with beating procrastination see this video about the Pomodoro Technique or see the links in the related resources section of this page
+For further help with beating procrastination see the links in the related resources section of this page

 'Skills for studying online'.
 Our pages are a derivative of Remote learning SkillsGuide available at https://libguides.hull.ac.uk/remote/home licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 We thank the generosity of the University of Hull Library for providing a CC BY-NC-SA licence and under the terms provide the same licence for our pages.